The Student Receivables and Collection Department is responsible for the recovery of monies owed to the University. This

 CSU's In-House Collections

 If your student account balance is delinquent but under $1,000, your account can remain with the University's In-House Collections area until the balance is paid in full.
 If your delinquent account balance is $200 or more, you MUST sign a payment agreement and your first installment must be cleared before any of the holds will be changed to allow future registration.
 However, failure to make a scheduled payment based on the payment terms will immediately escalate your account to ECSI for additional billing activities.
 Any future enrollment will be removed if you do not adhere to the terms documented in your payment agreement.

 Third Party Billing and Credit Bureau Reporting

 Cleveland State utilizes an outside billing service, ECSI, to assist in our collection efforts.
 After multiple late or partial payments, your student account will be forwarded to ECSI, for further action unless you sign a payment agreement with the in-house collections staff.
 A billing service fee of $50 is added to your student account to cover administrative costs.
-ECSI reports all unpaid debts over $1,000 to the four national credit bureaus (Equifax, Experian, Trans Union and Innovis).
+ECSI reports all unpaid debts over $1,000 to three of the four national credit bureaus (Equifax, Trans Union and Innovis).

 All payments, questions and other correspondence should be sent to their attention once their billing begins.
 Your first bill from ECSI will include login information to allow secure payments to be made online.
 ECSI can be reached at 1-888-549-3274 or www.ecsi.net.
 Once your delinquent student account has been forwarded to ECSI, payment arrangements must be made through their office.
 Students are not permitted to register or purchase a transcript until their account with ECSI is paid in full.
 An account that remains unpaid with ECSI for 18 months will be automatically forwarded to the Ohio Attorney General's Office.